Skip to main content

 Following extensive feedback from stakeholders, including concerns about the administrative burden associated with the new arrangements, the Department has confirmed that regulatory amendments will be made to support a 12-month transition period.

 Verbal assignment of benefit will continue to be permitted for all bulk billed patients, in all settings, during the transition period.
+Refer below for further information on this from the Department.

 This will provide additional time for health providers and software vendors to adapt to the new requirements while reducing the risk of disruption to patient care and practice operations.